sciencefair-land/strategy/README.md

 ### Mission statement

-To creating a new scientific knowledge infrastructure that makes science more fair.
+To create a new scientific knowledge infrastructure that makes science more fair.

 ### Values